 - Officially launch the smart contract

 The NFT space is amazing and weird.
-While I’ve been in the crypto space for quite some time, and even sold NFTs back in 2018, I wasn’t hooked into NFTs until I learned about the Bored Ape Yacht Club.
+While I’ve been in the crypto space for quite some time and even sold NFTs back in 2018, I wasn’t hooked on NFTs until I learned about the Bored Ape Yacht Club.

 Thank the NFT gods for that one!

 Anyway, the NFT space is a bunch of degenerative dudes with too much time and an extreme penchant for risk.
-It does have it’s own macro culture, with its own lingo like wgmi, and gm.
+It has its own macro culture, with its own lingo like wgmi, and gm.

-However, what is starting to become more clear to me is how each collection has its own personality and culture.
+However, what is starting to become more clear is how each collection has its own personality and culture.

 NFTs are like immersive theater on the internet.

-For me, I like word play and I like to educate.
-So initially my concept was Cryptoads, and their mission was to “Unite The Metaverse” with educational content, a gated social media site and an animated news show.
+Me, I like wordplay and I like to educate.
+So initially, my concept was Cryptoads, and their mission was to “Unite The Metaverse” with educational content, a gated social media site, and an animated news show.

 Fortunately/Unfortunately, our name was (innocently) taken when a project called Cryptoadz stealth launched before we did.
 We switched our name to No Fun Toads – because NFTs are very serious business.

-While the utility of an NFT is the art, a lot of projects have roadmaps.
+While the utility of a single NFT is the art, many projects have roadmaps.